Santa Cruz Countywide Black Student Union

 Monthly YLLA Meetings

-Generally first Saturday of the month 10am-2pm with the other YLLA groups (In person only):
+Generally the third Saturday of the month 11am-2pm with the other YLLA groups (In person only):

 2024 Black Graduation Ceremony